List of individual pigs: Hogzilla

-Hogzilla is the name given to a wild hog that was shot and killed in Alapaha, Georgia, on June 17, 2004, by Chris Griffin on Ken Holyoak's farm and hunting reserve.
+Hogzilla is the name given to a wild hog that was shot and killed in Alapaha, Georgia, on June 17, 2004.
 Alleged to be 12 ft long and to weigh 1,000 lb, scientists confirmed that Hogzilla actually weighed 800 lb and was between 7.5 and 8 ft long.

 Coursey hog

 On January 5, 2007, a 1,100 lb feral hog was shot in Fayetteville, Georgia.
-The shooter was William "Bill" Coursey, who hung the specimen from a tree in his yard.
 Neighbours reported that the animal had been seen in the neighborhood several times over the preceding days.
 A spokesperson from the Georgia Department of Natural Resources said that large boars and feral hogs were common in southern Georgia, but that no records are kept on them.
 The media latched on to the notion that this animal rivals the size of Hogzilla.